farling42/fvtt-pdf-pager/README.md

 The first string in each line should be the name of the PDF field, and the second string in each line should be the path within the Actor in which to store the data.
 (The full list of Actor fields can be found by using the "Inspect Data" button in the Actor window title bar.)

 More complicated attributes can be handled by defining setValue and getValue functions (see below).

-### Different PDF for a specific Actor

-A generic PDF needs to be configured as above, but then in the Actor's title bar will be a new button, "Custom PDF", where a different PDF document can be selected for use by only this Actor.

 ### Loading data from an already filled PDF